 When a .6-acre lot became available in the popular and amenity-rich Lake Grove neighborhood of Lake Oswego, Ben and Suzie knew it would be the perfect location for their custom build.
 The property featured flat construction-friendly and rambling terrain and an idyllic place to plant roots.

 With a teen and two young children, they had a clear vision of how they wanted their new home to live today and years from now.
-Taking all of their families’ needs and nice-to-haves in consideration, they selected the Durham home plan.
+Taking all of their families’ needs and nice-to-haves in consideration, they selected the Edgemont home plan.

 About the home plan

 Four beds, four full baths